 We serve as the investment adviser to the LKCM Funds, a registered investment company comprised of seven funds.
 Under our investment advisory agreement with the LKCM Funds, we charge each Fund a management fee at a specified annual percentage rate of the Fund's average daily net assets.
 These management fees are calculated at annualized rates ranging from 0.50% to 0.90% of each Fund's average daily net assets and are paid quarterly in arrears.
 We have agreed to waive our management fees and/or reimburse expenses for each Fund in order to maintain designated expense ratios of between 0.50% to 1.00% per annum for the Funds as described in their prospectuses and statements of additional information.
-Each Fund also pays other fees and expenses in addition to our management fees, such as distribution fees and expenses, administrative fees and expenses, custodial and transfer agent fees and expenses, accounting and professional fees and expenses, trustee and compliance fees and expenses, subtransfer agency and shareholder servicing fees and expenses, and other operating and offering expenses.
+Each Fund also pays other fees and expenses in addition to our management fees, such as distribution fees and expenses, administrative fees and expenses, custodial and transfer agent fees and expenses, sub-transfer agency and shareholder servicing fees and expenses, and other operating and offering expenses.